react-native-community/discussions-and-proposals/proposals/0000-add-support-for-css-color-function.md

 ## How we teach this

+Developers familiar with [color() on web](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value/color) should find this feature familiar and straightforward to use.
+To ensure that this feature is easily accessible to all developers we should do the following:

-We should document the inclusion of the color function in the [official color reference](https://reactnative.dev/docs/colors).
-Developers can then start using it if they choose.
+1. Document the inclusion of the color function in the [official color reference](https://reactnative.dev/docs/colors).
+1. Partner with the Release Crew to make sure the new feature is included in a release blog post.
+1. Publish a blog post on the [Infinite Red blog](https://shift.infinite.red/)

 ## Unresolved questions